wp-plugins/webrotate-360-product-viewer/readme.txt

 * ADDED: support for responsive themes in wr360embed shorcodes when width is relative (e.g, 100%).

 == Upgrade Notice ==

+= 2.5.1 =
+Please updated ASAP if you have v2.5 of the plugin already installed.

 = 2.5 =
 Introduced plugin settings with various defaults.
 If using PRO, please review upgrade note under <a href="https://wordpress.org/plugins/webrotate-360-product-viewer/changelog/">Changelog</a> as additional steps may be required.